 How many unread emails do you have in your inbox right now?
 Zero!
 I’m crazy when it comes to emails — I can’t have any unread.

 Iced coffee or hot coffee?
 I have never had coffee, and I barely drink caffeine actually — just water!

-What’s your favorite thing that you keep on your desk or work space?
+What’s your favourite thing that you keep on your desk or work space?
 My written planner book!
-It keeps me super organized.
+It keeps me super organised.